savantly-net/sprout-platform/docs/get-started/index.md

             TRACE: hasRole('EVERYONE')
 ```

-More sohpisticated expressions can be created.
+More sophisticated expressions can be created.
 See the [Spring Documentation](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html) for more information.
 Or other tutorials for Spring Expression Language -
 https://www.baeldung.com/spring-expression-language